FortinetCloudCSE/AWS-FGT-201/content/3_modulethree/3_1_1_task.md

 | **Task**                   | Create a peering connection and VPC routes so EC2 Instance-A can ping Instance-B
 | **Verify task completion** | Confirm point to point VPC connectivity with ping from EC2 Instance-A to B and Instance-B to C

+{{% notice tip %}}
+In this task, there are multiple VPCs in the same region that have one instance each.
+VPC peering and the appropriate VPC routes are already configured for VPC-B to VPC-C. VPC peering and VPC routes will need to be configured between VPC-A and VPC-B. Then traffic will be tested to confirm what traffic routing is and is not supported with VPC peering.
+{{% /notice %}}

 {{% notice warning %}}
 There are no security controls in this example.
 Instance-B can freely communicate with the Internet.
 {{% /notice %}}

 ![](image-vpc-peering-example.png)